matushorvath/shadow-kvm/Notes.md

    - commented out unsupported monitors in ConfigGenerator
    - parallelize inputs.Load in ConfigGenerator
    - command line params to specify data directory
+   - add a way to check for updates

 Useful Links
 ============